icl-mq/toothbrushing-dataset/README.md

 ## Description

 This repository contains the dataset to accompany the paper Dataset: Tooth Brushing Monitoring using A Smart Toothbrush.
 Data from 57 toothbrushing sessions recording using two devices - wrist worn and attached to the brush.
-The device has a 3D acceleromter and gyroscope.
+The device has a 3D accelerometer and gyroscope.

-GIT Large File Support (git-lfs) must be installed to use the data.
-See https://docs.github.com/en/github/managing-large-files/installing-git-large-file-storage for installation instructions.

 ## Getting Started

-We recommend using python 3.x and start with the [this](/src/example-1.ipynb) notebook.
+We recommend using python 3.6 and start with the [this](/src/example-1.ipynb) notebook.
 The data files are stored using `git-lfs` which needs to be installed separately.
-Please consult you platform git documentation in order to enable `git-lfs`.
+Please consult https://docs.github.com/en/github/managing-large-files/installing-git-large-file-storage in order to enable `git-lfs` on your platform.

 The datasets are located in the data folder.
 Each subfolder represents a single brushing session.
 The folder naming convention is as follows: